dannystaple/dannystaple.github.io/_posts/2010-12-29-jules-vernes-mysterious-island.md

 Then there is the story.
 They've used the character names, and brought in some of the basic concepts - Captain Nemo, Cyrus Smith, pirates, Island Giants and a volcanic eruption.
 But they've left out the intrigue, the people surviving the elements and innovating and turned this into a basic action romp on an Island.

-Frankly - if you've read the book - dont watch this expecting a similar rendition.
+Frankly - if you've read the book - don't watch this expecting a similar rendition.
 If you've not, you'd probably turn off the program within the first half hour as it just doesn't do enough to be worth watching through.